ENTER: Event Based Interpretable Reasoning for VideoQA: Related Works

 \subsection{Contextual Plan Generation}

 Our work is inspired by Neural Module Networks \cite{andreas2017neuralmodulenetworks}, which suggest that complex vision tasks are inherently compositional and should be divided into atomic perceptual units.
 The recent methods, CodeVQA \cite{subramanian2023modularvisualquestionanswering}, ViperGPT \cite{vipergpt}, and VisProg \cite{visprog} achieve accuracy comparable to end-to-end systems by leveraging GPT-3's \cite{brown2020languagemodelsfewshotlearners} and GPT-4's \cite{openai2024gpt4technicalreport} ability to generate code that acts as a plan for answering visual questions through reasoning steps.
 This approach enables the use of logical operators to manipulate the outputs of visual models, however, they generate the entire reasoning plan in one pass without access to evolving visual context, limiting their adaptability.
-Similar to VisProg \cite{visprog}, ProgPrompt \cite{singh2022progpromptgeneratingsituatedrobot} generates Python-like robot action plans but is more limited in input types.
 MoReVQA \cite{morevqa} introduces multi-stage plan generation but does not integrate visual context throughout its reasoning process.
 In contrast, our method can generate and adaptively refine the reasoning plan in response to evolving visual details from complex dynamic scenes in videos.